-Bio-Gene is an Australian public non listed biotechnology company that is developing a patent protected product platform as a new class of insecticides.
+Bio-Gene is an Australian public biotechnology company, listed on the Australian Securities Exchange (ASX:BGT), that is developing a patent protected product platform as a new class of insecticides.
 The insecticidal activity of this β-triketone chemical class was first discovered following a botanical screening program looking to identify natural product based insecticides in Australian flora.

 Bio-Gene owns patents covering the use of these β-triketone insecticides for insect control.